pawztech/frontend-test/README.md

 This is a web page about J Dilla, the legendary record producer.

 Your task is to create a new version of this `frontend-test` repo and make it a web page worthy of Dilla's timeless beats.
 We would like to see your full commit history, so please commit and push regularly throughout.
+It's probably better to clone the repo and start a new one, rather than fork a public copy which might reveal your solution to other candidates.

 Your resulting page should take into account the following: